Paris - Ile De France

 Before Les Halles

-Emile Zola called it Le Ventre de Paris - The Belly of Paris!
+Emile Zola called them Le Ventre de Paris - The Belly of Paris!

 Les Halles - Foundation

-The Rive Droite provided all the space needed!
+The Rive Droite therefore provided all the space needed!

-In 1135 King Louis le Gros therefore commissioned the construction of a public market or Halle at a place known as Campelli (fields) then Les Champeaux.
+In 1135, King Louis le Gros therefore built a public market or Halle at a place known as Campelli (fields) then Les Champeaux to transfer it.

-In 1183 Philippe-Auguste built two buildings for drapers, shoemakers, weavers and tinkers.
+In 1183, Philippe-Auguste added two buildings for drapers, shoemakers, weavers and tinkers.

-The king encompassed La Halle within the ramparts he erected before leaving for the Crusades.
+He also encompassed La Halle within the rampart he erected before leaving for the Crusades.

 King Louis IX commissioned the construction of three new buildings.

-They were dedicated to the sale of the fish that arrived via the Chemin des Poissonniers.
+Two of them stood side by side and were devoted to the sale of the fish that arrived via the Chemin des Poissonniers.